How to Make Effective Calls to Action in Every Channel

 Every page… every email… even your Facebook posts… need one.

 What does that mean?
-It means you’ve got to be crystal-clear about what action you want people to take after reading (or viewing) your message.
+It means you need a game plan that details the path customers should take as they move through your funnel.
+You need to be crystal clear about what action you want people at each stage of that journey.
 And you need to tell them plainly what it is.

 The call to action is, quite simply, your invitation for people to respond.